Skip to main content

 Start here if…

-• You want to compare a metric to the previous period (month/quarter/year/week).
+• You want to compare a metric to the previous period, such as month, quarter, year, or week.

-• You want absolute vs relative changes (difference vs percentage change).
+• You want absolute vs relative changes, for example difference vs percentage change.

 Not here if…